yojimat/Nand2Tetris/project4/Project 4 Resolution.md

 - Execute an infinite loop that listens to the keyboard input;
 - When a key is pressed(any key), execute code that writes "black" in every pixel;
 - When no key is pressed, execute code that writes "white" in every pixel;
 *Tip*: This program requires working with pointers.
+Use [JackBitmapEditor](https://github.com/ErikUmble/JackBitmapEditor) for more hints.